NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 If either Conductivity or extension/Diffusivity not provided, the 1.0/0.0208 relationship is preserved:

 - Conductivity = extension/Diffusivity / 0.0208
-- extension/Diffusivity = Conductvitiy * 0.0208
+- extension/Diffusivity = Conductivity * 0.0208

 .. note::